Accelerating Sustainable Energy and Environmental Protection

 Providing Affordable Healthcare Coverage for All

-I believe that the American Health Care Act (AHCA), recently proposed by Republicans and supported by Darrell Issa, is a dangerous tax cut for the very wealthy masquerading as healthcare reform.
-Independent analysis suggests that 46,100 residents in the 49th Congressional District would have lost coverage under the AHCA, including 3,800 children.
+I believe that the American Health Care Act (AHCA), recently passed by Republicans in the House of Representatives and fully supported by Darrell Issa (who cast the winning vote), is a dangerous tax cut for the very wealthy masquerading as healthcare reform.
+Independent analysis suggests that 36,400 residents in the 49th Congressional District will lose coverage under the AHCA, including 3,800 children.

 Ultimately, I believe that we must work towards single-payer national health insurance, also known as “Medicare for All,” a system in which a single agency organizes health care financing, but the delivery of care remains largely in private hands.
 According to Physicians for a National Health Program, 95 percent of all households would save money under such a program.
 Patients would no longer face financial barriers to care such as co-pays and deductibles, and would regain free choice of doctor and hospital, and doctors would regain autonomy over patient care.